-Imagine this train ride through Puglia where you can discover the cuisine and olive oil: Look out the window and you’ll gaze at Puglia.
+Imagine taking a train ride through Puglia, one of Italy’s 20 regions.
+On this train ride, you’ll be able to view the gorgeous landscape while also learning about the local cuisine and olive oil.
+Look out the window so you can gaze upon Puglia’s natural beauty.
 What do you see?
-Whitewashed hill towns, miles and miles of coastline, the unique architecture of Trulli, and savvy travelers absorbing the scenes of this faraway land.
+Depending on where you are in this region, you might see whitewashed hill towns, miles and miles of coastline, the unique architecture of Trulli, and savvy travelers absorbing the scenes of this faraway land.

 What stands out on the local menu?

-First, the olive oil.
-It is not for the meek.
-It is big and bold and spicy.
+In Puglia, the first priority in the local cuisine is olive oil.
+The oils made here are not for the meek.
+They are big and bold and spicy.
 Powerfully rich.
-If it is not bold in the opening frames, the peppery punch may catch you in the finish.
+If an extra virgin olive oil from Puglia is not bold in the opening frames, the peppery punch may catch you in the finish.
+This ingredient is woven through just about every Puglian cuisine staple.

-Pasta, homemade orecchiette (little ears), served with meat ragu or a traditional broccoli sauce.
+Pasta, particularly homemade orecchiette (little ears), served with meat ragu or a traditional broccoli sauce, is one of the first things you’ll find on the menu.
 Because eggless pasta is the custom here, the pasta is made simply with durum wheat flour, water, and salt.

 Fish is abundant along the coast where you’ll find seafront restaurants with today’s fresh catch.

 Inland, sheep farming dominates, and you’ll discover a preference for roasted lamb.
-Of course, sheeps’ milk cheese, burrata, percorino, and ricotta are the famed regional cheeses.
+Of course, this also means that sheeps’ milk cheese, burrata, percorino, and ricotta are the famed regional cheeses.

 And circling back to dessert, local favorites include honey, figs, and ricotta.

-And, of course, we have terrific selections from Puglia, in olive oil, olives, and lovely vegetables and pates for you antipasti.
+At Olio2go, we have terrific selections from Puglia, including olive oil, olives, and lovely vegetables and pates for your antipasti.

 Estate-produced olive oils from Puglia available at Olio2go: